35 km one way

 Packhorse Hut to Mt Herbert/Te Ahu Patiki summit track crosses the Sign of the Packhorse Scenic Reserve with many young, regenerating lancewood trees.

-Head east through Sign of the Packhorse Scenic Reserve through many young, regenerating horoeka/lancewood trees.
+Head east through the top of the Sign of the Packhorse Scenic Reserve through many young, regenerating horoeka/lancewood trees.
 The track emerges from the reserve into open country and zig-zags steeply up the side of Mount Bradley, climbing 300 m.
-This is the toughest part of the track, so take a rest and admire the view of Lake Ellesmere (Te Waihora).
+This is the toughest part of the track, but you will be rewarded with wonderful views back down towards Packhorse Hut and the Kaituna Valley.
 After the last zig-zag the track heads east, skirting below the mountain's rocky massif through gorse, bush and regenerating scrub – you will have to pick over some rocky patches.

 The track emerges at a fence line on the pass between Mount Bradley and Mount Herbert.
 Cross at the stile and carry straight on near the fence.
 You will soon join a farm track; stay on the main track when a side track branches off to Orton Bradley Park.
 The Mount Herbert Shelter is a short distance along and has a toilet and water.